cesarandreu/blog/web_application_architecture/web_application_architecture.md

 # Web application architecture

 I've spent some time thinking about how a web application should be architected.
-Basically, how should it look from a high level?
+How should it look from a high level?
 How does the development cycle look?
 How does the deployment process look?

 I read a lot about how applications should be modular, and I agree with this, but in practice I've come to realize I don't know how a large application should look.